Arab citizens of Israel: 1967–2000

 After the 1967 Six-Day War, Arab citizens were able to contact Palestinians in the West Bank and Gaza Strip for the first time since the establishment of the state.
-This along with the lifting of military rule, led to increased political activism among Arab citizens.
+This, along with the lifting of military rule, led to increased political activism among Arab citizens.

 In 1974, a committee of Arab mayors and municipal councilmen was established which played an important role in representing the community and pressuring the Israeli government.
 This was followed in 1975 by the formation of the Committee for the Defense of the Land, which sought to prevent continuing land expropriations.
 That same year, a political breakthrough took place with the election of Arab poet Tawfiq Ziad, a Maki member, as mayor of Nazareth, accompanied by a strong communist presence in the town council.
 In 1976, six Arab citizens of Israel were killed by Israeli security forces at a protest against land expropriations and house demolitions.
 The date of the protest, 30 March, has since been commemorated annually as Land Day.

 The 1980s saw the birth of the Islamic Movement.
-As part of a larger trend in the Arab World, the Islamic Movement emphasized moving Islam into the political realm.
-The Islamic movement built schools, provided other essential social services, constructed mosques, and encouraged prayer and conservative Islamic dress.
+As part of a larger trend in the Arab World, the movement emphasized moving Islam into the political realm.
+They built schools, provided other essential social services, constructed mosques, and encouraged prayer and conservative Islamic dress.
 The Islamic Movement began to affect electoral politics particularly at the local level.

 Many Arab citizens supported the First Intifada and assisted Palestinians in the West Bank and Gaza, providing them with money, food, and clothes.
 A number of strikes were also held by Arab citizens in solidarity with Palestinians in the occupied territories.

 The years leading up to the Oslo Accords were a time of optimism for Arab citizens.
 During the administration of Yitzhak Rabin, Arab parties played an important role in the formation of a governing coalition.
 Increased participation of Arab citizens was also seen at the civil society level.
-However, tension continued to exist with many Arabs calling for Israel to become a "state of all its citizens", thereby challenging the state's Jewish identity.
+However, tension continued to exist with multiple Arabs calling for Israel to become a "state of all its citizens", thereby challenging the state's Jewish identity.
 In the 1999 elections for prime minister, 94% of the Arab electorate voted for Ehud Barak.
 However, Barak formed a broad left-right-center government without consulting the Arab parties, disappointing the Arab community.